Leucocoprinus brebissonii

-Leucocoprinus brebissonii is a species of mushroom producing fungus in the family Agaricaceae.
-It is commonly called the skullcap dapperling due to its distinctive pattern on the cap.
-This mushroom was only thought to be found in Europe but it has since been observed in the Pacific Northwest.
-Like many other Leucocoprinus species though it is also documented from plant pots and greenhouses which means it may have a worldwide distribution in captivity.
+Leucocoprinus brebissonii, commonly known as the gray-eyed dapperling, is a species of mushroom producing fungus in the family Agaricaceae.
+It is also known as the skullcap dapperling due to its distinctive pattern on the cap.
+This mushroom was only thought to be found in Europe but it has since been observed in the Pacific Northwest and may also be found in Asia.

 Taxonomy

 Its description by the French mycologist Louis-Luc Godey, who classified it as Lepiota brebissoni, was first published in 1874.
 It was later reclassified as Leucocoprinus brebissonii in 1943 by the French mycologist Marcel Locquin.

 In 1953 the Japanese mycologist Tsuguo Hongo documented a species from Ōtsu, Japan which he classified as Leucocoprinus otsuensis having previously classified it as Lepiota otsuensis.
 Hongo noted that the species was very similar to L. brebissonii but that it could be distinguished from it by the squamules (scales) on the cap.
 These may now be considered synonyms of Leucocoprinus brebissonii although some sources list Lepiota otsuensis as the current name.